 We hope that you will join us online in this place-based exploration of some of our valley’s most iconic and beloved open spaces.
 “Like” us on Facebook to receive the latest updates from the View22 project.

-A catalog of available works from the View22: Open Studio Exhibit is available for download here.
+A catalog of available works from last year’s View22: Open Studio Exhibit is available for download here.